Rasmus-Balthazar/csperf123/Project1/README.md

 Set the algorithm flag if we want something else than a dry run (optional)
     If we set the algorithm flag, we need to define the algorithm we want to use (mandatory) Set the debug flag if we want to see the output (optional)

+## Data
+Running the script run.sh will generate the following folders: ctm, dry and indepebnant. ctm contaisn perforamnce metrics for running the count-then-move algorithm with our defined parameters. independent contains the same metrics but for the independant output algorithm. dry contains the same metrics but for a dry run to give us the time for just generating the data.

+This data will be placed in a folder called 'out' in the root of the Project1 folder.

+## Visualizing the data
+We can visualize the data by running our python script graph_creation.py without any commands.
+It is important you ensure that you have your own data in the out folder before running the script if you want you own data visualized.